 If you believe that you have received a fraudulent email or are worried about your account security, please call 1-800-347-7000 immediately.

 If you believe your identity or financial information is being used fraudulently, call us immediately at 1-877-737-1931.
 The sooner you act, the better the chances of catching the culprit and of limiting the damage.

 If you find accounts have been opened in your name without your knowledge, contact the company directly and ask to have them closed.
 Inform the company that the account was opened fraudulently.
 Keep detailed notes of your conversation and ask for documentation showing the account has been closed.

 If you think your identity or Social Security Number has been used without your consent, call the Social Security Administration Fraud hotline at 1-800-269-0271.

 The best way for the authorities to bring criminals to justice and prevent future fraud is through sharing information.
 Your police report helps authorities gain insight on how the crime was committed.

 Call 1-877-IDTHEFT (877-438-4338) or TTY 1-866-653-4261 to report ID theft so that law enforcement across the country can use the information to help with its investigations.
-You can also report ID theft to the FTC online at http://www.ftc.gov/idtheft.
-The FTC has a comprehensive identity theft recovery guide titled Take Charge: Fighting Back Against Identity Theft.
-This publication is also available at http://www.ftc.gov/idtheft.
+You can also report ID theft to the FTC online and download their comprehensive identity theft recovery guide: "Take Charge: Fighting Back Against Identity TheftPDF Document."

 The minute you learn your identity is being used fraudulently, place a fraud alert on your name and identity.
 This helps prevent future fraud and further tarnishing of your personal and financial records.
 Call the three national credit-reporting organizations and the Federal Trade Commission immediately to place a fraud alert on your name and identity.
 The numbers are: